T

 • Arrive early to avoid crowds and the heat.

-• Consider hiring a local guide at the entrance for historical insights.
+• Consider hiring a local guide for historical insights.

 2. Midday